Justice League Quarterly

 Page 11, panel 1

-The Justice League is shown in a meeting with Doctor Demosthenes' friend, expert computer hacker Jack Marshall.
+The Justice League meets with Doctor Demosthenes' friend, expert computer hacker Jack Marshall.
 Fire is shown wearing the costume that she donned briefly in Justice League America #63 through #66.

 Page 12, panel 5